esx-framework/esx_core/README.md

 - Adds death screen, with early respawn timer and bleed out timer
 - Vehicle garages, revive menu and more for on duty EMS

+## What I changed

+- I changed the client/main.lua so that when a player dies and if they combat log, when joining back to your server it will kill them so it doesnt cause the force respawn.

 ## Requirements

 * Auto mode